robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 .. sourcecode:: python

   def no_arguments():
-      print "Keyword got no arguments"
+      print "Keyword got no arguments."

   def one_argument(arg):
-      print "Keyword got one argument '%s'" % arg
+      print "Keyword got one argument '%s'." % arg

-  def multiple_arguments(a1, a2, a3):
+  def three_arguments(a1, a2, a3):
-      print "Keyword got three arguments '%s', '%s' and '%s'" % (a1, a2, a3)
+      print "Keyword got three arguments '%s', '%s' and '%s'." % (a1, a2, a3)

 Default values to keywords
 ''''''''''''''''''''''''''